jefferyto/gedit-ex-mortis/README.md

 *   If enabled in preferences, this plugin will also restore windows between gedit sessions.

+    Window information is tracked in real-time, i.e. when files are opened and closed, so that if gedit crashes or is closed unexpectedly, when gedit is restarted all windows will be restored to the previous state.

 Note that only saved files will be reopened.
 Unsaved files or unsaved changes are not cached in any way.
 Closed windows with no saved files, i.e. only unsaved or blank documents, will not be reopenable.